 HMAN 2971F.
 Critique of Political Theology: Ancient Texts, Contemporary Readings.

-The seminar examines political theology through critical readings of ancient canonical texts considered foundational in the traditions of Western philosophy, Judaism, and Christianity.
-Texts from Anaximander, Sophocles, Euripides, Aristotle, the Hebrew Bible, the New Testament, and the Renaissance musings of Etienne de La Boetie will be read alongside 20th-century thinkers — Carl Schmitt, Pierre Clastres, Cornelius Castoriadis, Hans Blumenberg, Michel Foucault, Regina Schwartz, Jan Assmann, Giorgio Agamben, Judith Butler, and Bonnie Honig.
-Can readings of ancient canons be both non-anachronistic and critical?
-Must critique be secular?
-Or Gnostic?
+The seminar examines the intersection of the theological and the political through critical readings of ancient canonical texts considered foundational for Western philosophy, Judaism, and Christianity.
+Texts from Anaximander, Sophocles, Euripides, Plato, Aristotle, the Pentateuch, and Paul’s Epistles will be read alongside 20th-century thinkers — Carl Schmitt, Giorgio Agamben, Jacques Rancière, Pierre Clastres, David Graeber, Regina Schwartz, Jan Assmann, Judith Butler, and Bonnie Honig.
+Can the reading of ancient texts be non-anachronistic and critical?
 Can the political be separated from the theological?
-What can formations of ancient theo-political imagination teach us about the limits of ours?
+Are the ancient formations of theo-political imagination still with us today?
+What can they teach us about ours?

 HMAN 2971G.
 The Coming Apocalypse: Between the Earth and the World.